-Many environmentally friendly materials were installed - for example flooring recycled consumer content and regional materials.
+Many environmentally friendly materials were installed, such as flooring made from recycled consumer content and regional materials.
 Materials were also installed to improve the air quality within the buildings.
-These included low- or no-VOC paints, coatings, adhesives, sealants, and carpet systems.
-Many of the buildings also have indoor chemical and pollutant control.
-In some stores, FSC (Forest Stewardship Council) certified wood veneers were used in to promote responsible management of the world's forests.
-To support the ongoing mission of sustainability and a carbon neutral community, Ocean County has also implemented a composting program on the site of the capped and closed licensed landfill.
-It has notably committed funds to ongoing landfill monitoring, following remediation of both landfills sites.
+These include low- or no-VOC paints, coatings, adhesives, sealants, and carpeting.
+To support the ongoing mission of sustainability and a carbon neutral community.
+Ocean County has also implemented a composting program on the site of the capped and closed licensed landfill.
+It has notably committed funds to ongoing landfill monitoring, following remediation of both landfill sites.
 Finally, Stafford Park and The Walters Group have committed more than \$2 million over the next 7 years to support on-site herpetologists to study the effectiveness of the Threatened and Endangered Species Management Plan.
 Between the mitigation, land restoration, and extensive use of Pinelands Development Credits, Stafford Park provides for the continued protection and preservation of more than 2,000 acres of land.
-With its renewable energy production, site remediation, land preservation, green construction techniques, and green building innovations, Stafford Park serves a model for developers everywhere to follow if they wish to implement sustainable technologies in their new commercial developments.
+With its renewable energy production, site remediation, land preservation, green construction techniques, and green building innovations, Stafford Park serves as a model for developers everywhere to follow if they wish to implement sustainable technologies in their new developments.